 Japan and UNODC acknowledges the evolving partnership with the Japan Coast Guard (JCG) since 2018 when their Mobile Cooperation Team (MCT) dispatched instructors to Visit, Board, Search, and Seizure (VBSS) training in Seychelles for Indian Ocean states.
 Noting the JCG's outstanding expertise on MLE, UNODC intends to deepen the partnership through GMCP for the rule of law, freedom of navigation and maritime law enforcement in Indo-Pacific.
-In this regard, UNODC looks forward to the deployment of the second Non-reimbursable loan of personnel (NRLA) in the second half of 2021.
+In this regard, UNODC welcomes the deployment of the second Non-reimbursable loan of personnel (NRLA) to Bangkok in January 2022.
 Japan and UNODC continue forging regional and international cooperation to tackle maritime crime and threat through international platforms, such as the Indian Ocean Forum on Maritime Crime (IOFMC), and in corporation with regional and sub-regional organisations, such as the Indian Ocean Rim Association (IORA) and the Indian Ocean Commission (IOC), and other Member States.